laravel/docs/validation.md

 <a name="rule-prohibited-unless"></a>
 #### prohibited_unless:_anotherfield_,_value_,...

-The field under validation must be empty or not present unless the _anotherfield_ field is equal to any _value_.
+The field under validation must be an empty string or not present unless the _anotherfield_ field is equal to any _value_.

 <a name="rule-prohibits"></a>
 #### prohibits:_anotherfield_,...